WeiJiMaLab/Search-In-VWM/README.md

 # Color localization data and code

-This repository recreates the figure in the paper: "A Computational Approach to Search in Visual Working Memory"
+This repository recreates the figures in the paper: "A Computational Approach to Search in Visual Working Memory"

 ## Data